offline-trust/security-blanket/docs/docs/glossary.md

 `meta-credential`: The method to access the literal representation of the credential.
 The "how-to get the text", rather than the text itself.
 As opposed to a credential in the clear.
 For example, the digital map template uses "(clear)" to denote a credential is passed in-the-clear.

 `Digital Map`: A representation of a user's digital accounts and assets using meta-credentials in the security blanket system.
 Here is an example [template](./digital-map-template.md) and [map](./digital-map-example.md).
 The map should be divided into the different types of cards, and accounts should be listed in priority order.

+`Remote Restore`: An MFA feature that most TLAs provide for account recovery, typically via "backup codes" or a "recovery email".
+Meant to be a backup if the user has lost access to their primary MFA method.
+For example, using backup codes to log into your Google account if you lost your phone that receives verification codes.